tallpauley/wordsiv/README.md

 ### Limiting Glyphs Manually

-We can do the same thing, by using the `limit_glyphs` parameter manually.
+We can limit the glyphs in the same way, but manually with `limit_glyphs`

 ```python
 >>> wsv = WordSiv(limit_glyphs='HAMBURGERFONTSIVhamburgerfontsiv')